How to Conduct Effective Investigations: Tips and Best Practices

 Gather and Preserve Evidence

 The collection and preservation of evidence are fundamental to any investigation.
 Whether it involves physical evidence, documents, electronic data, or witness statements, all relevant information must be gathered promptly and handled with care to maintain its integrity.
-Establishing a chain of custody for evidence and documenting the collection process are essential to ensure its admissibility and reliability.
+Tools that can help include:

 Reading more: